 The resulting proposal compliance matrix with its proposal outline and proposal numbering system can be used to develop comprehensive storyboards.
-All references to relevant RFP sections for the section authors are easily identified and authors can go immediately to these RFP sections to obtain the specific requirements for a proposal section.
+All references to relevant RFP sections for the section authors are easily identified, and authors can go immediately to these RFP sections to obtain the specific requirements for a proposal section.
 A compliance matrix is also an effective tool for use during proposal evaluation reviews (blue teams, pink teams, red teams, customer evaluations, etc.).

 Use of an automated system is similar to that of the manual system, except that their additional power allows significantly more information to be provided to the authors.
 Some years ago, the use of RFP shredding software required that the RFP be entered into electronic format.
 Most RFPs are now available in electronic format (from downloads, CD-ROMS, etc.).
-Following simple instruction in the software program, the proposal manager designates the required proposal headings (from the proposal instructions, evaluation factors, SOW, etc.) and then assigns the relevant RFP sections/paragraphs/clauses to these headings.
-The software will, as directed, prepare compliance matrices, proposal outlines, storyboards, etc. specific to the needs of the proposal group or specific section author.
+Following simple instructions in the software program, the proposal manager designates the required proposal headings (from the proposal instructions, evaluation factors, SOW, etc.) and then assigns the relevant RFP sections/paragraphs/clauses to these headings.
+The software will as directed, prepare compliance matrices, proposal outlines, storyboards, etc. specific to the needs of the proposal group or specific section author.
 For example, if an author is assigned the Past Performance Section, the software will prepare the overall structure and provide each and every requirement (in full) from the RFP relevant to past performance.
 The printouts from a good automated program will eliminate the requirement for an author to constantly flip through the RFP to find requirements.

 In addition to the automated RFP shredding capabilities, most of the automated programs offer significant proposal process management tools.
 The process management features of the better software packages are similar to those of MS project.
 These tools help the proposal manager comprehensively monitor progress on the large numbers of items required in a complex proposal.
 Typically, the automated systems allow the proposal manager to assign each proposal section requiring a response to an author and to a schedule.
 The system then helps the proposal manager track each item through the entire proposal preparation process.
 In the best proposal decomposition / management software, the capability to schedule and track progress is powerful and highly articulated.
 For example, the software will allow the proposal manager to assess the status of a particular proposal piece or the work of any author at any given point in time.